nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ![Deployment Page](./Nosana_Dashboard.png)

-#### Importing
+#### Import `@nosana/cli` privatekey

-To see the deployments you are making from the [`@nosana/cli`](https://github.com/nosana-ci/nosana-cli/) tool, you will need to import your privatekey into your Solana browser wallet.
+To see the deployments you are making from the [`@nosana/cli`](https://github.com/nosana-ci/nosana-cli/) tool in the Nosana Dashboard, you will need to import your privatekey into your Solana browser wallet.
 The Nosana privatekey can be found at `$HOME/.nosana/nosana_key.json`.
 The contents of this file can be imported into Phantom and Solflare, follow these guides for more information:
 - [Phantom](https://help.phantom.com/hc/en-us/articles/15079894392851-Importing-an-Existing-Wallet-into-Phantom)
 - [Solflare](https://academy.solflare.com/guides/how-to-import-your-solana-wallet-into-solflare-using-a-private-key/)